princphp27/NeweLetterSubscription/README.md

 4. Update env file with DB and email Credentails
 5. Execute Artisan Migrate (PHP Artisan migrate)
 6. Execlute the project on browser
+7. or Import the sql Query in DATABASE